 Are you satisfied with the dialogue you have with the Montenegrin Government and State institutions?

 – As I mentioned previously, the Montenegrin Government understands the importance of foreign direct investment for the development of the country.
 This is mentioned explicitly in the main public documents, strategies, action plans, public speeches and the like.
-That is certainly a good base to develop a productive dialogue, since both parties are willing and interested in cooperating.
-The MFIC communicates with state institutions via different mechanism on different levels, most of the time successfully.
+That is certainly a good base to develop a productive dialogue since both parties are willing and interested in cooperating.
+The MFIC communicates with state institutions via a different mechanism on different levels, most of the time successfully.

 What is most important is for dialogue to continue, which I am certain it will, because apart from all the improvements we have witnessed in previous years, there is still much additional work ahead of us if we want to catch up with modern societies that have high living standards.